-Ehrlichia and Anaplasma bacteria, like rickettsiae, can live only inside the cells of an animal or a person.
-However, unlike rickettsiae, these bacteria inhabit white blood cells (Ehrlichia in monocytes and Anaplasma in granulocytes).
+Ehrlichia and Anaplasma bacteria, like rickettsiae Overview of Rickettsial Infections Rickettsial infections and related infections (such as anaplasmosis, ehrlichiosis, and Q fever) are caused by an unusual type of bacteria that can live only inside the cells of another organism... read more , can live only inside the cells of an animal or a person.
+However, unlike rickettsiae, these bacteria inhabit white blood cells White blood cells (Ehrlichia in monocytes and Anaplasma in granulocytes).

-Symptoms of the two infections are similar.
+Symptoms of ehrlichiosis and anaplasmosis are similar.
 Symptoms usually begin about 12 days after a tick bite.
 Symptoms begin suddenly.
 They include fever, chills, muscle aches, weakness, nausea and/or vomiting, cough, headache, and malaise.

 A rash may develop on the torso, arms, and legs in some people with ehrlichiosis but is uncommon in people with anaplasmosis.
 Some people have no symptoms.